 Previous sections have shown that hospitals usually bill far more than what they expect in payments from any of the insurance providers.
 The following graphs show how much hospitals over-bill, on average, and how over-billing has evolved over the last few decades.

-Figure 4: Hospitals also lose a small amount each year from uncompensated care.

-The types of uncompensated care are charity, in which a hospital forgives all the billing charges voluntarily, and bad debt, when a hospital can’t collect on a bill from any payer.
+Figure 5: Hospitals account for the uncompensated care they provide in two ways: charity, in which a hospital forgives all the billing charges voluntarily, and bad debt, when a hospital can’t collect on a bill from any payer.
 Uncompensated care amounted to an average of less than four percent of billed charges for California hospitals in any year since 1995.
-In 2015 and 2016 California hospitals lost less than two percent of what they billed to uncompensated care
+In 2015 and 2016 California hospitals lost less than two percent of what they billed to uncompensated care.

 The average discount or “adjustment” the different payers (private insurance vs. Medicare or MediCal) get have varied considerably in recent years.
 The following graphs show these differences.